5atchm1n/dotfiles/README.md

 ```
 installs Spacegray - VIM theme

-# These are my VIM and OH-MY-ZSH config files
+# VIM and OH-MY-ZSH config files

+**each file is commented so you get what each command does !!**

 .vimrc is my configuration file for VIM